 New Updates

-PRICES MIXED – INVENTORIES HIGHER VS. FIVE-YEAR AVERAGE AND HIGHER VS. EXPECTATIONS – PRODUCTION LOWER – DEMAND LOWER EXPORTS HIGHER – RIG COUNT HIGHER – HEDGE FAVORABILITY LOWER
+PRICES MIXED – INVENTORIES HIGHER VS. FIVE-YEAR AVERAGE AND EQUAL TO EXPECTATIONS – PRODUCTION LOWER – DEMAND HIGHER EXPORTS HIGHER – RIG COUNT LOWER – HEDGE FAVORABILITY LOWER

 Price Movement: